NathanVoldman/Shitot/readme.md

 ### Hypothesis:
-- We hypothesize that the second option is the more likely: Performance on partial names is closer to performance to obscured names
+- We hypothesize that the second option is the more likely: Performance on partial names is closer to performance on obscured names

 ### Metadata:
 - Number of participants was 33